Despite recent inflationary challenges, holiday spending – particularly traditional in-store shopping – is predicted to be massive this season.

-The holiday season is upon us, and as we enter the busiest shopping season of the year, retailers should take note: despite the global supply chain driving up prices for goods, the 2021 holiday shopping season is predicted to shatter previous spending records.
+The holiday season is upon us, and as we enter the busiest shopping season of the year, retailers should take note: despite feeling the pressure of inflation and higher prices, consumers are expected to engage strongly in commerce during the 2022 holiday shopping season.

-Unfortunately, the ‘season of giving’ is also the season of taking, as theft rates surge over the holidays.
-This year is predicted to be particularly overwhelming for retailers.
+Unfortunately, the ‘season of giving’ is also the season of taking, and there is nothing holly jolly about theft, robbery, and smash-and-grabs.
+Theft rates surge over the holidays, and this year may be particularly overwhelming for retailers.
 The increase in sales will bring an increase in merchandise shrink from shoplifting, organized retail crime and other criminal behavior.
 These circumstances lead not only to lost profits, but also safety concerns for both customers and employees.

-With the busiest shopping season in history on the horizon, it’s critical for retailers to understand their risks and vulnerabilities.
+With the busiest shopping season of the year in full swing, it’s critical for retailers to understand their risks and vulnerabilities.

 Risks and Vulnerabilities for Chicago Retailers

 The holiday season is unequivocally the busiest time of the year for the retail industry.
 Criminals know this and will dramatically increase their attacks on businesses during this time of year.